edwinjwood/portfolio-builder/wiki/Design.md

 - Muted gray: `#6b7280` — secondary text and helper copy.
 - White: `#ffffff` — cards and iconography foreground.

 These colors are used in the mock SVGs under `wiki/design/`.
-If you'd like, I can create a small `colors.md` page with accessible contrast checks and hex/swatches.

 ## Navigation & flows